ngircd/ngircd/README.md

 - No problems with servers that have dynamic IP addresses.
 - Freely available, modern, portable and tidy C source.
-- Wide field of supported platforms, including AIX, A/UX, FreeBSD, HP-UX, IRIX, Linux, macOS, NetBSD, OpenBSD, Solaris, and Windows with Cygwin.
+- Wide field of supported platforms, including AIX, A/UX, FreeBSD, HP-UX, IRIX, Linux, macOS, NetBSD, OpenBSD, Solaris and Windows with WSL or Cygwin.

 ## Documentation

 The **homepage** of the ngIRCd project is <https://ngircd.barton.de>.

-Installation on ngIRCd is described in the file `INSTALL.md` in the source directory; please see the file `doc/QuickStart.md` in the `doc/` directory for some configuration examples.
+Installation of ngIRCd is described in the file `INSTALL.md` in the source directory; please see the file `doc/QuickStart.md` in the `doc/` directory for some configuration examples.